-It's possible to borrow a University laptop and PCs are available on campus in IT clusters, libraries and cafes.
-However, as there is limited provision you may find it useful to have your own PC, laptop or tablet that you can use around campus and in University halls of residences.
+You can borrow a University laptop and PCs are available on campus in IT clusters, libraries and cafes.
+However, as there is limited amount, you may find it useful to have your own PC, laptop or tablet that you can use around campus and in University halls of residences.

 You will benefit from having an Android or Apple phone or tablet to access the UniLeeds mobile app and other online services.